 Scientific Steering Committee of the Integrated Risk Governance Project, one of the core research programmes of the the International Human Dimensions Programme on Global Environmental Change (IHDP) currently in transition to Future Earth

-GREEN-WIN (Green growth and win-win strategies for sustainable climate action), funded by the European Commission (800k Euro).
+GREEN-WIN (Green growth and win-win strategies for sustainable climate action), funded by the European Commission (3,600k Euro).
 GREEN-WIN aims to advance the scientific understanding of the synergies and trade-offs between mitigation, adaptation and sustainable development with a particular emphasis on developing and critically assessing the feasibility of win-win and green growth strategies.
-I coordinate this project and contribute to its coastal component.
+I coordinate this project and contribute to its coastal governance component.

 2015 – 2017